alanbchristie/ansible-operator-PySimple/README.md

-# Ansible Operator - PySimple
+# Ansible Operator for PySimple
 Minimal files to form a functional operator.
 In this early version we just introduce the conventional `build` and `deploy` directories.
 There should be much more for testing but, for now, this is all we need.